Sean Murphy Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.
+- The Giants have a 4.00 team ERA that ranks ninth across all league pitching staffs.

-- The Giants allow the fourth-fewest home runs in baseball (128 total, one per game).
+- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- Junis (3-3) starts for the Giants, his third of the season.

-- In his last appearance on Wednesday, the righty threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.